daz4126/Nanny-State/README.md

 }
 ```

 The `View` in NANNY STATE is a method of the state (*everything* is part of the state!).
 It is a pure functions that always accept the state as its only parameter.
 This means it has access to all the properties of the state, including the `state.HTML` function that is provided by µhtml.
-This is a template tag function that returns the HTML code that we want to display in our app.
+This is a tag function that returns the HTML code that we want to display on the page.

-Last of all, we need to call the `Nanny` function with `State` provided as an argument:
+Last of all, we need to call the `Nanny` function providing `State` as an argument:

 ```javascript
 Nanny(State)
 ```

-This passes the `State` object into the `Nanny` function, which renders the view based on the initial state.
+This renders the view based on the initial state.

 You can this code on [CodePen](https://codepen.io/daz4126/pen/gOoBryB).